shoninouye/EmailClassification_Python/README.md

 ## Abstract
 This project focuses on the **classification** of emails as either spam or non-spam using **decision trees**.
 The [data set](https://archive.ics.uci.edu/ml/datasets/Spambase) for this project contains a list of spam and non-spam emails with their **attributes** in terms of frequency of certain words and characters.
 We used 75% of the data set to train the decision tree and applied that model on the remaining 25% of the data set to test the model accuracy.
 When training our decision tree, we focused on the importance of having minimal false positives as possible (good email marked as spam).

+## Overview of Decision Trees

+- **Training Set** - This component is used to *train* the algorithm to discover predicitve relationships between the dependent variables and independent variable.
+In our example we used 75% of the data set (chosen randomly).
+- **Test Set** - This component is what is left out of the algorithm and used to asses how well our **decision tree** performs on data it hasn't seen yet.
+In our case the rest of the data set, so the 25% that was not chosen to be in the **training set**

 ## Data Wrangling
 In order match the values in the data set to their corresponding labels, we needed to create a list of column names.
 The names are given on the [data set description](https://archive.ics.uci.edu/ml/machine-learning-databases/spambase/spambase.names) for this project.
 We took these labels and set it as a list of columns in our script.